 Unless the inmate's visiting privileges have been restricted, the inmate and visitor(s) may briefly embrace and kiss at the beginning of the visit and again at the end of the visit.
+The inmate and visitor(s) may hold hands during the visit.
 Any other forms of physical contact are prohibited and are cause for termination of the visit and/or suspension of future visiting privileges.